oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/1-labs-git-hub-get-started-install-configure/1-labs-git-hub-get-started-install-configure.md

   ![Contribute to parent project.](./images/contribute-to-parent.png " ")

-6. The repository files (in this case, **goldengate**) appear in the local path you just specified.
+6. The repository files will appear in the local path you just specified.
 You can now start working on your labs and workshops!

+	In this case, it is goldengate.

   ![Successfully cloned repository.](./images/git-hub-my-cloned-repository.png " ")

-  > **Note:** The local cloned repository is connected to the remote fork version.
-You can push your local clone changes to the remote fork version when you are online to keep them in sync.

-  When you make a clone, you can create your project folder, edit the files in your preferred editor, such as **Atom** or **Visual Studio Code**, and use **GitHub Desktop** to keep track of your changes without having to be online.
+	Once you make a clone, you can create your project folder, edit the files in your preferred editor, such as **Atom** or **Visual Studio Code**, and use **GitHub Desktop** to keep track of your changes without having to be online.

-  The repository you cloned is still connected to the remote version (your fork) so that you can push your local changes to the remote to keep them synced when you're online.
+	> **Note:** The repository you cloned (local version) is connected to the your fork (remote version) so that you can push your local changes to the remote to keep them synced when you are online.

 7. You can also use Github Desktop to synchronize the changes that you have made in your local file system to the forked content on your GitHub repo.
-More details on using Github Desktop in Lab 4 of this workshop and also on Otube [Working with GitHub Desktop](https://otube.oracle.com/media/t/1_bxj0cfqf).
+More details on using Github Desktop in Lab 4 of this workshop.

   ![Synchronize with GitHub.](./images/github-desktop-sync.png " ")

 This concludes this lab.
 You may now **proceed to the next lab**.

-## Want to Learn More?
+## Learn More

 * [Download and Install Git for Windows](https://git-scm.com/download/win)
 * [Download and Install Git for Mac](https://git-scm.com/download/mac)